sbaiahmed1/react-native-biometrics/BIOMETRIC_CHANGE_DETECTION.md

 ### Performance

-1. On Android, the polling interval is 2 seconds - this balances responsiveness with battery usage
+1. Both platforms use lifecycle-based detection (checking on app resume) - no continuous polling needed
 2. Unsubscribe when not needed to save resources
 3. Avoid heavy processing in the event handler

 ## Migration from Manual Polling

-If you were previously manually checking biometric status, you can replace that with event-driven updates:
+If you were previously manually checking biometric status, you can replace that with lifecycle-based event detection:

 ```typescript
 // Old approach - manual polling